wocsa/cyberjutsu/langs/fr_FR/rules.md

 cyberjutsuka perform physical bow called Ritsu [Rei](./glossary.md#rei) or answer with [Rei](./glossary.md#rei) word together.

-## Sparring rules
+## French Translation of 'Sparring rules'

-### Etiquette
+### French Translation of 'Etiquette'

-#### Before the sparring
+#### French Translation of 'Before the sparring'

 1. Arbiter call first sparring by showing him with hand or giving his name or nickname, then the second one (same way)
-   1. first called partner will be called "aka"(赤) during the sparring
+   1. French Translation of 'first called partner will be called "aka"(赤) during the sparring'
-   1. second called partner will be called "shiro" (白) during the sparring
+   1. French Translation of 'second called partner will be called "shiro" (白) during the sparring'
 1. Cyberjutsuka perform general geetings
    1. Cyberjutsuka connect to the dojo or switch on their cyberdeck together
-   1. Cyberjutsuka greeting the dojo
+   1. French Translation of 'Cyberjutsuka greeting the dojo'
-   1. Cyberjutsuka greeting the arbiter
+   1. French Translation of 'Cyberjutsuka greeting the arbiter'
-      1. Cyberjutuska stand behind his cyberdeck facing the sparring partner
+      1. French Translation of 'Cyberjutuska stand behind his cyberdeck facing the sparring partner'
 1. Arbiter communicate [Rei](./glossary.md#rei) then partners bow facing each other or answer [Rei](./glossary.md#rei)
 1. Arbiter communicate [Hajime](./gloassry.md#hajime) then partners start to fight

-#### After the sparring
+#### French Translation of 'After the sparring'

 1. Arbiter communicate [Soremade](./gloassry.md#sore-made) for the end of the sparring then partners stop to fight (no more actions on the cyberdeck) then